geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Identifier

 This field is required, but it is not displayed in the interface.
-It may be identical to the Slug field or it may be related to the layer ID.
-This value is ideally a persistent identifier or permalink (such as a PURL or handle).
+It may be identical to the `layer_slug_s` field, or it may be related to or derived from the `layer_id_s`.
+This value is ideally a persistent identifier or permalink (such as a [PURL](https://en.wikipedia.org/wiki/Persistent_uniform_resource_locator) or [Handle](https://en.wikipedia.org/wiki/Handle_System).

 ### Rights

 This field can be set to "Public", which allows users to view and download an item, or "Restricted", which requires a user to log in to an authentication service.
-If there are additional licenses or rights associated with a resource, a custom field will be needed.
+If there are additional licenses or rights associated with a resource, administrators will have to create a custom field in the local Solr schema.

 ### Title